 What’s the Best (and Easiest) Way to Create a Lead Magnet?

 There are tons of other ways to make a great lead magnet if ebooks aren’t up your alley, though—and you don’t need any special skills to do it.
-Check out this post for 15 ideas you can produce inside of 30 minutes:

 How Should I Deliver My Lead Magnet?